Learn

 The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) significantly improved the deduction.
 The 60-month time limit was eliminated, the income phaseout ranges were raised, and the deduction was made available for loans taken out before 1997.
 These changes made the deduction accessible to many more borrowers over a much longer period.

-Form 1098-E was created to facilitate reporting.
+Form 1098-E was created to support reporting.
 Any entity that receives $600 or more in student loan interest from a borrower during the year must issue a Form 1098-E by January 31.
 The form reports the total interest paid and, in certain cases, whether the interest includes capitalized interest or loan origination fees.

 Despite the growth of student loan debt; from roughly $500 billion in 2007 to over $1.7 trillion today — the $2,500 deduction limit and the income phaseout thresholds have remained largely unchanged for over two decades.
 The deduction's real value has eroded significantly with inflation.